ebzzry/ebzzry.github.io/emacs-mail.md

 ## Configuration

-Next, we need to conjure the incantation so that getmail knows how to get your stuff.
+Next, you need to conjure the incantation so that getmail knows how to get your stuff.
 Create the file `~/.getmail/getmailrc`.
-In addition to that, we need to create and specify where the messages will go:
+In addition to that, you need to create and specify where the messages will go:

 ```bash
 $ mkdir ~/Maildir